-Here are my rough notes about making my LED cyr wheel.
-A Video can be seen here.
+Here are my rough notes about making my LED cyr wheel (version 1).
+A Video can be seen here

 I used a new technique for bending wheels; this time, I used a cheap Harbor Freight rolling bender with modifications from the 4×4 Forums that provide “weld on” wings, and the ability to make it motorized with a Harbor Freight pipe threading machine.
 I couldn’t roll the complete circle with it attached to my stand below: